madeindjs/Super-Markdown/README.md

 * [graphviz][graphviz]
 * [beautifulsoup4](https://pypi.python.org/pypi/beautifulsoup4)

-You can do it quickly with this command
+You can do it quickly with this command `pip install -r requirements.txt`

 Author